kevin4936/kevin-flink-connector-mqtt3/README.md

 limitations under the License.
 {% endcomment %}
 -->
-# Flink Streaming MQTT Data Source And Sink
+# Flink Streaming MQTT Source And MQTT Sink

+This is a Flink Streaming MQTT Source And MQTT Sink library.

-A library for writing and reading data from MQTT Servers using Flink Streaming.
+The library for writing and reading data from MQTT Servers using Flink Streaming.

 This library comes from Spark SQL Streaming MQTT Data Source (https://github.com/apache/bahir/tree/master/sql-streaming-mqtt).